hashicorp/envconsul/README.md

 ```

 ### Configuration File
-The ENVConsul configuration file is written in [HashiCorp Configuration Language (HCL)][HCL].
-By proxy, this means the ENVConsul configuration file is JSON-compatible.
+The envconsul configuration file is written in [HashiCorp Configuration Language (HCL)][HCL].
+By proxy, this means the envconsul configuration file is JSON-compatible.
 For more information, please see the [HCL specification][HCL].

 The Configuration file syntax interface supports all of the options detailed above.